Chō Kuse ni Narisō: Translations

 As of writing, the anime has 5 notable translations out of Japanese: Catalan, Cantonese, Korean, and English.

-These translations go by "L'ídol Nagisa: Com m'agrada, tot això!",「偶像小英雌」,「하빗」 (Habit), 「쏙 빠져들 것 같아」and "I'll make a habit of it" respectively.
+These translations go by "L'ídol Nagisa: Com m'agrada, tot això!",「偶像小英雌」,「하빗」 (Habit), 「막걸리색 정액」and "I'll make a habit of it" respectively.
 The Catalan, Korean and Cantonese translations are dubs, while English has simply been subtitled.
 The Catalan dub was aired on K3 (Club Super3, now known as SX3) starting on May 4, 2006.

-The dubbed translations are currently lost media, but all of their opening videos, and in the case of the Catalan dub many of its songs, have been archived by fans.

 Physical releases

 Anime releases

 The anime was released to rent across 10 VHS volumes in groups of 2, starting July 22, 1994, with Volumes 1 and 2.
 Claims of a Japanese Laserdisc release and a Catalan DVD release by Selecta Visión have been made, but there is no precedent for this.
 The earlier Korean dub has an exceedingly rare VHS release as well.

 At an unknown time, Japanese tapes were also released for purchase, brandishing cases more suited to the series' artwork prints.
 These releases are exceedingly rare today and is suspected they may have been mail-order only.

 The Japanese VHS release was handled by Taki Corporation, later known as Odessa Entertainment.